counsyl/civet/README.md

 2. We want our CoffeeScript and Sass assets to be precompiled.
 It makes no sense to compile them on the fly as we serve static assets.
-Plus, Sass files that have a lot of includes can take a long time to compile At one point we had a Sass file that took 6 seconds to compile.
-We don't want our developers to want for 6 seconds every time they reload a page.
+Plus, Sass files that have a lot of includes can take a long time to process.
+   At one point we had a Sass file that took 6 seconds to compile.
+We don't want our developers to wait for 6 seconds every time they reload a page.

 3. Django's static file layout requires Sass and CoffeeScript to watch for separate directories.
 We simply can't have them watch the top-level